cern-eos/eos/doc/configuration/wfe.rst

 ==========
 The workflow engine is a versatile event triggered storage process chain.
 Currently all events are created by file operations.
 The policy to emit events is described as extended attributes of a parent directory.
 Each workflow is named.
-The default workflow is named 'default' and used if no workflow name is provided in an URL.
-The workflow engine allows to create chained workflows e.g. one workflow can trigger an event emission to run the workflow in the chain aso.
+The default workflow is named 'default' and used if no workflow name is provided in an URL as `?eos.workflow=default`.
+The workflow engine allows to create chained workflows e.g. one workflow can trigger an event emission to run the next workflow in the chain aso.

 .. epigraph::